ssbc/ssb-meta-feeds-spec/README.md

 We then encrypt the seed as a private message to the main feed.
-By doing this we allow the main feed to reconstruct the meta feed and all from sub feeds from this seed.
+By doing this we allow the main feed to reconstruct the meta feed and all sub feeds from this seed.

 Then the meta feed is linked with the main feed using a new message on the meta feed signed by both the main feed and the meta feed: